CJonesCode/FlowGenius/_docs/BugIt_Implementation_Plan.md

 # ✅ IMPLEMENTED FEATURES:
 # - Complete schema validation with defaults
+# - Enhanced schema with solution, status, updated_at fields
 # - Length limits enforcement (title: 120, description: 10,000)
 # - Severity and type validation with fallbacks
 # - Tag processing and cleaning